 First… A Few Considerations

-Before you start to decide which gym or type of gym is best for you to work out of, you need to consider a few things to help with the decision making.
+Before you decide which gym or type is best for you to work out of, you need to consider a few things to help with the decision-making.

 Which Gym Works For Your Training Style?

 As an individual, you have individual tastes, preferences, and styles.
-As an individual trainer, you will have your strengths and areas of focus when it comes to delivering health and fitness services.
+As an individual trainer, you will have your strengths and areas of focus when delivering health and fitness services.